 Think about what would make your discussions interactive and engaging.
 Taking part should be meaningful, informative, and fun.

-Arts projects can be used in conjunction with other methods and formats, and can be really good to elicit input when engaging with people who are reluctant or unable to express themselves verbally.
+Art projects can be used together with other methods and formats.
+They can be good for engaging with people who are reluctant, or can't, express themselves verbally.

-Storytelling via poetry, theatre, film and music can effectively capture people’s personal experiences and, as a result, influence change in a fun and imaginative way.
+Storytelling through poetry, theatre, film and music can capture people’s personal experiences and influence change in a fun and imaginative way.

 In a discussion group, present an open question to your participants.
 For example, 'what would improve inpatient mental health care?’